 The average 2016 college graduate owes $37,172 in student loans.
-Their six-month grace period is over, so it’s time to find an affordable plan that suits their income.
+Their grace period (six months after graduation, the first payment is due) is over so it’s time to find an affordable plan that suits your income.
 The choices are plentiful, but so are the consequences if you make the wrong choice.

-The most popular choice – often by default – is called the Standard Repayment Plan.
-That’s a 10-year program in which borrowers make 120 equal monthly payments.
-If you don’t enroll in any other plan, you default to the Standard Repayment Plan.
+The most popular repayment choice – often by default – is called the Standard Repayment Plan (SRP).
+That’s a 10-year program in which borrowers pay a fixed amount for 120 consecutive months.

-According to LendEDU, a marketplace for student loans, more than 11.2 million borrowers use the Standard Repayment Plan, making it by far the most popular choice (or default) among student borrowers.
+According to LendEDU, more than 11.2 million borrowers use the Standard Repayment Plan, making it by far the most popular choice (or default) among student borrowers.
 The second most-popular is the Income Based Repayment Plan, with 3.1 million borrowers.

 The first step is to create a monthly budget of income and expenses to help find out what you can afford.
 Subtract the expenses from your income and whatever is left is how much you have available to pay your loans.

 It might be a lot if you’re among those receiving the average salary for 2016 graduates of $50,556.
 It might not be much – or even zero! – if you’re a teacher, whose average starting salary is just $34,891, or worse than that, haven’t found a job yet.

 Whatever it is, take that figure and go to the Repayment Estimator at www.studentloans.gov.
 Fill out the questionnaire and the site will tell you which of the many repayment plans you qualify for and even give you a chart for the monthly payment for each plan.

 If you don’t have the time or inclination to wander into the maze of choices available on the government site, you can click on www.incharge.org/understanding-debt/student and someone will show you the programs you qualify for and the monthly payments you would have to make enrolling in them.